 Absences.
-Absences from lectures and recitations must be reported through Penn's Course Absence Report (CAR) system in a timely manner.
-If you do not provide timely information on an absence through the CAR system, you will lose attendance credit even if you have not already accrued the permitted absences.
+Absences from lectures and recitations must be reported through Penn's Course Absence Report (CAR) system in a timely manner (within 3 days).
+If you do not provide timely information on an absence through the CAR system, you may lose attendance credit even if you have not already accrued the permitted absences.
 You can enter the CAR system and submit Course Absence Reports through Penn InTouch.